chen3feng/blade-build/doc/en/build_rules/cc.md

 Attributes:

-* prefix:str, the file name prefix of the generated dynamic library, the default is `lib`
+- `prefix`: str = 'lib', the file name prefix of the generated dynamic library, the default is `lib`
-* suffix:str, the file name prefix of the generated dynamic library, the default is `.so`
+- `suffix`: str = '.so', the file name prefix of the generated dynamic library, the default is `.so`
-* allow_undefined:bool, whether undefined symbols are allowed when linking.
+- `allow_undefined`: bool = False, whether undefined symbols are allowed when linking.
 Because many plug-in libraries depend on the symbol names provided by the host process at runtime, the definition of these symbols does not exist in the link phase.
-* strip:bool, whether to remove the debugging symbol information.
+- `strip`: bool = False, whether to remove the debugging symbol information.
 If enabled, the size of the generated library can be reduced, but symbolic debugging cannot be performed.

 `prefix` and `suffix` control the file name of the generated dynamic library, assuming `name='file'`, the default generated library is `libfile.so`,